pentalpha/bioinfo-arsenal/DeNovoAssembly.md

 That will leave us with the files:
 Rhodo_Hiseq_read1.fastq  Rhodo_Hiseq_read2.fastq

-# 3. spades
+# 3. Option A: spades
-Spades is a genome assembler.
+Spades is a russian genome assembler writen in Python.
 He takes the raw fastq data and generates assembled .fasta files.
 [Official Webpage](http://cab.spbu.ru/software/spades/)

 > SPAdes (St. Petersburg genome assembler)[1] is a genome assembly algorithm which was designed for single cell and multi-cells bacterial data sets.
 However, it might not be suitable for large genomes projects.
 (Wikipedia)

 Its made for facterial data sets.
 Not indicated for large genomes.

-## Instalation
+## 3.1 Instalation
 ```sh
     $ sudo apt-get install spades
 ```

-# Using it
+## 3.2 Using it

 ```sh
     $ spades.py -t 8 --pe1-1 Rhodo_Hiseq_read1.fastq --pe1-2 Rhodo_Hiseq_read2.fastq -o SpadesOut
 ```

 This will create the directory:
 ```sh
     SpadesOut/